 That e-pedal has other benefits: it makes town driving easy, as you’re using the single pedal the majority of the time.
 Head for the hills, and it will hold you on an incline without any driver input.
 But like all good driver assistance systems, if you don’t like it, you can turn it off with a flick of a switch.

-What’s the Nissan Leaf like to drive on the motorway?
+What’s it like to drive on the motorway?

 It goes very well, with instant and smooth acceleration.
 This has always been a key appeal of electric cars, something the extra power and torque of this model only emphasises.